Posh007/plotly-challenge/README.md

 4. Displayed the sample metadata, i.e., an individual's demographic information.

 5. Displayed each key-value pair from the metadata JSON object somewhere on the page.
-(../static/images/dem_info.png")

 ![Demographic information](static/images/dem_info.jpg)

-6. Update all of the plots any time that a new sample is selected.
+6. Updated all of the plots each time a new sample is selected.

-Created a dashboard as shown below:
+In addition, also created a dashboard as shown below:
-C:\Users\Posh_2\Desktop\plotly-challenge\static\images\Dashboard_Screenshot_Lower.png

 ![Dashboard Screenshot](static/images/Dashboard_Screenshot_top.jpg)

 ## Advanced Challenge Assignment (Optional)